 To bolster our skills in Power BI, day 3’s challenge is to prepare and manipulate the Titanic data set using Power BI.
 This is then followed by visualising this maritime disaster via Power BI.
 An extra challenge was to find a way to determine what would happen if there were more lifeboats onboard the Titanic.
 A variant of the data set supplied to us is available on Kaggle.
-In this blog post, I will discuss some of the differences from a user perspective when using Power BI (compared to Tableau or Alteryx) as well as insights from the dashboard.
+In this blog post, I will discuss some of the differences from a user perspective when using Power BI (compared to Tableau or Alteryx).

 Data Preparation in Power BI